Are Your Hands Going Numb?

 The problem with steroid injections is they only work on carpal tunnel syndrome about

 45% of the time.
-Even then, its effects wear off in 3-6 months.
+Even then, their effects wear off in 3-6 months.

 Over 60% of patients need another injection.